-Level of cover: Up to €3,000 per member
+Level of cover:

-Doubled on accidental death
+Up to €3,000 per member Doubled on accidental death

-Death Benefit Insurance (DBI) pays out a lump sum on the death of a member, subject to their joining the Credit Union before age 70 and holding a minimum savings of €500 on date of death.
+Death Benefit Insurance (DBI) pays out a lump sum on the death of a member, subject to their joining the Credit Union before age 70, being in good health at the date of joining and holding a minimum savings of \in 500 on date of death.

-Level of cover: €1,000 subject to having €500 in savings at date of death.
+Level of cover: €1,000 subject to having a minimum of €500 in savings at date of death.
+Benefit is doubled in the case of accidental death.

-Doubled on accidental death.